-An Island-by-Island Guide to the Caribbean Amid COVID-19
+An Island-by-island Guide to Traveling to the Caribbean Amid COVID-19

 Because island vibes are all we want right now.

 Editor's Note: Those who choose to travel are strongly encouraged to check local government restrictions, rules, and safety measures related to COVID-19 and take personal comfort levels and health conditions into consideration before departure.

 Last year, as the global pandemic raged, Caribbean travel was put on extended pause.
 But it's inching back in 2021, bolstered by strict entry protocols intended to ensure the safety of both travelers and residents.

 The increased distribution of COVID-19 vaccines has also prompted many destinations to ease entry requirements, and some countries no longer require pre-travel testing if visitors can show proof of vaccination.
 Several resorts in the region have even made on-site testing available, enabling visitors to conveniently comply with the Centers for Disease Control and Prevention's requirement that international travelers test negative before returning to the U.S. In other words, it's now easier than at any time since the pandemic began to get away to the Caribbean and its beautiful beaches.